mnakalay/concrete5-packager/README.md

 - [VueJs](https://vuejs.org/ "VueJs")
 - Plenty of open source NodeJs projects (check package.json)

+Tested on Windows and Mac (thank you Ryan @mesuva)

 ## How to run
 First intall the Quasar Framework from the command line (this installs it globally)
 > npm install -g quasar-cli